-To make a long story short, I brought in a handyman and asked him to quote the cost.
-But the seller, even though he was looking for top dollar, did not want to spend $2,700 to make it look “right”.
-This is a house that is supposed to sell just under $1M.
+I brought in a handyman and asked him to quote the cost.
+But the seller, even though he was looking for top dollar, did not want to spend $2,700 to make it look “right.”
+This house was supposed to sell for just under $1M.
 What a dream!

 1. Look at the neighborhood

-Get in your car, drive around the block and park your car in the street.
+Get in your car, drive around the block, and park in the street.
 Do not park your car in the garage or on the driveway.
 Park it where your realtor would park with the potential buyers of your property.

 2. From a buyer’s perspective

-Get out of your car, but before you do, set your mind into thinking you are the buyer now.
-Only in that way, you can see it from a buyers perspective
+Get out of your car, but before you do, set your mind to thinking you are the buyer now.
+Only in that way can you see it from a buyer’s perspective

 3. Curb appeal

 Look at the curb appeal of your property.
-How does the lawn look, how does the hedge look like, the gate, the front door?
+How does the lawn look?
+How does the hedge look like, the gate, the front door?
 The first impression is the most important one.
-I have had buyers not even interested in seeing the property anymore after having a bad first impression.
+After having a bad first impression, buyers might not be interested in seeing the house anymore.

 4. The doorbell

 Does the doorbell work?
 You never ring your doorbell yourself, but your realtor might have to when showing.
 Make sure it works.
-If it does not, it shows a buyer there are many more things in bad shape.
+If it does not function, it shows a buyer many more things are in bad shape.